Zeken0/Zeken0/README.md

 - 👋 Hi, I’m AJ
 - 👀 I’m interested in programming, music and bodybuilding.
-- 🌱 I’m currently learning React and improveing my vannila js skills.
+- 🌱 I’m currently learning React and improveing my vanilla js skills.
-- 💞️ I’m looking to collaborate on any new and Exciting projects.
+- 💞️ I’m looking to collaborate on any new and exciting projects.
 - 📫 How to reach me Ahmed.J.Jibril@hotmail.com

 <!---